The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Understanding the Base**

 -   A base `modules` folder.
--   A sub-folder containing name for each modules that are available.
+-   A sub-folder containing the name of each module that is available.

 **What is Inside each Sub-Folders**